Ryungje/STSCI4520/README.md

 <br>
 <br>
   <b>Point 6</b> <br>
   - Maybe make a graph?
-Or just another dataframe filled with yearly temperature data for the station <br>
+Or just another data frame filled with yearly temperature data for the station <br>
   - Either way, need to calculate the yearly average temperature for one station<br>
     - Going to use T_DAILY_AVG like before
 <br>